vahinraj/precisebake_frontend/README.md

 🌟 How It Works

-1. Input: Users can select ingredients from a dropdown or use speech-to-text input.
+1. Input: Users can manually input their recipes or use speech-to-text input.

 2. Conversion: The website uses real-time algorithms with a density database to accurately convert cups, tablespoons, etc., into grams.